 For more information on crate training, visit my dedicated article on it here.

-A good way to help your dog become accustomed to and comfortable with you leaving is by desensitizing them to your going out the door routine.
+A good way to help your dog become accustomed to and comfortable with you leaving is by desensitizing them to your going-out-the-door routine.
 Put on your shoes and pick up your purse or keys, then don’t go anywhere.

 Repeat until these actions no longer generate anxiety in your dog.
-Then move to actually going out the door for just a few minutes.
+Then move to actually go out the door for just a few minutes.
 You can even talk through the door to your dog to reassure him that you haven’t left.